Secundina’s Beef

 Yesterday, chambara.
 Today, ero revue.
 Modern Asakusa nansensu.

 I discussed chambara in the previous Part.
-Here its simulated bloody stabbings and hackings are a reference to guro.
+Here, its simulated bloody stabbings and hackings are a reference to guro.

 As already touched on, Asakusa was home to a variety of food, from restaurants, cafés, and street vendors with stalls or carts.
-Some Taishō eateries still sell in the district and there is a continuity of content and style, even among newer shops.
+Some Taishō eateries still sell in the district, and there is a continuity of content and style, even among newer shops.
 The old motto was “cheap, fast, and good,” and the food was defined by the place:⁵

 [T]empura in Asakusa was Asakusa tempura; one did not go to Asakusa to eat grilled eel, one ate “grilled eel in Asakusa.”
 [Gonda gives] an account of a man seeking the best tempura in Asakusa before taking the last train home to his village.
 His souvenir would be the memory of the food.